 The car example above is a very simple one that should help you understand why the slope intercept form is important and, more specifically, the meaning of the

-x/y - intercept.
-In this article, we are mostly talking about straight line, but the intercept points can be calculated for any kind of curve (if it does cross an axis).
+intercepts.
+In this article, we will mostly talk about straight lines, but the intercept points can be calculated for any kind of curve (if it does cross an axis).

-In fact, the example above does not require a linear equation and would be the same for a parabola or any other shape, except for the slope intercept form which might have other names(if any at all).
+In fact, the example above does not fit a linear equation and still has both intercepts.
+The same is true for any other parabola or other shape.

-One equation that is guaranteed to have a y-intercept but not necessarily an x-intercept is the parabola.
+One equation that is guaranteed to have a y-intercept but not necessarily an x-intercept is a parabola.
 This is equation is shown in the image above.
 It has a maximum or a minimum (depending on the orientation).
 If this maximum is below the x-axis or the minimum is above the x-axis, there will never be an x-intercept.

 However, unlike humans, not all equations are equal.
 Some of the formulas describe curves that might never intercept the x-axis, or the y-axis or both.
 Let's see in a bit more detail how this can be.

 Equations with no intercept (asymptote)

 y = 3 (or any other constant value of y except for

 0) since this is a line parallel to the x-axis and will, thus, never cross or intercept it.
-Please don't try to calculate intercepts on this slope intercept form calculator using these types of equations as it can potentially break the Internet.
+Please don't try to calculate these types of intercepts on this slope intercept form calculator as these types of equations can potentially break the Internet.

 y = 1/x.
 If we try to find the y-intercept by substituting